Gas Grills FAQ

 Can gas grills use charcoal?

 A gas grill can use charcoal only if it has been designed to do so or offers a charcoal accessory that prevents the ash and high heat from damaging the appliance.
-Some brands like Fire Magic and Lion Premium Grills make this possible with charcoal trays for their gas grills.
-One exception to the rule is American Muscle Grills, which are designed to safely use multiple types of fuel.
+Some brands like Fire Magic and Coyote Outdoor Living make this possible with charcoal trays for their gas grills.

 What is a hybrid grill?

 These models can run more than one fuel, usually gas and charcoal at the same time.
-American Muscle Grills produce true hybrids, but other gas grills that offer charcoal trays or smoker boxes could also be considered hybrid grills.
+Gas grills that offer charcoal trays or smoker boxes could also be considered hybrid grills.

 How do you install a built-in gas grill?